Ventilatory failure; Respiratory failure; Acidosis - respiratory

 - Bronchodilator medicines and corticosteroids to reverse some types of airway obstruction

-- Noninvasive positive-pressure ventilation (sometimes called CPAP or BiPAP) or a breathing machine, if needed
+- Noninvasive positive-pressure ventilation (called CPAP or BiPAP)

-- Oxygen if the blood oxygen level is low
+- Oxygen if your blood oxygen level is low

 How well you do depends on the disease causing the respiratory acidosis.